Ph.D. in Health Studies

 At TWU, you can pursue your Ph.D. either part-time or full-time.
 We offer both hybrid and online courses to provide flexibility to working professionals with the rigor necessary for doctoral training.
 Our program is structured to allow you to pursue your Ph.D. even if your master's degree isn't in health studies.
 We provide prerequisite courses and a co-requisite practicum to ensure you have the background required.

 As a Ph.D. student in Health Studies, you will be part of a cohort-based program of study.
-All courses at the 5000-level will be taken online.
-6000-level courses are hybrid, except 6433, which is offered online.
+Online and hybrid classes are available.
+Approval for (distance/online) delivery of the degree is pending Texas Higher Education Coordinating Board approval.